11

 ginger beer

-I’ve been pondering writing a post on lacto-fermented soft drinks for quite a while, but I’ve been in beer mode and haven’t done any homemade soft drinks for a year or so.
-However, the other day I was given a link in one of the forums to Basic Brewing which is an American online HB site with lots of radio and video content.
+The other day I was given a link in one of the forums to Basic Brewing which is an American online HB site with lots of radio and video content.
 One of the 2006 archived radio programs had an interview with a guy called Raj Apte who has been messing around with an authentic ginger beer plant he acquired from Germany.
 You can listen to this interview here.
 And there is some other stuff here and here.

 After reading and hearing all this I was inspired to make another ginger beer plant, as I threw my other one out a while back and had forgotten about it.
 I just thought I’d use this post to share some of my experiences with home-bred cultures and how I’ve used them to partly ferment and carbonate home-brew soft drinks/sodas which are great if you have any citrus trees in your back yard.
 I will include a recipe for a recent batch I had success with (pictured above) toward the end.